Distances are calculated in a straight line and may not reflect actual travel distance.

 Let us help calculate the repayments on this property.Use our mortgage calculator

 Dating from approx 1714, the property has gas central heating with two open fireplaces.
 The council tax is Band F and is South Northamptonshire Council.
 The property is not Grade II Listed but is situated within a conservation area.
 The thatched barn area is currently used as a store, it could be converted to re configure the accommodation or alternatively a garage or annexe (subject to necessary permissions).

-Sitting Room With Stone Fireplace
+Sitting Room with Stone Open Fireplace

 Contact branch for relevant Energy Performance Certificate